 your elders.

-Don't expect anyone else to you.
-Maybe you have a trust fund, Maybe you have a wealthy spouse; but you never know when one might run out.
+Don't expect anyone to support you.
+Maybe you have a trust fund, Maybe you have a wealthy spouse; but you never know when either one run out.

 But me on the sunscreen...

-(Brother and sister together make it through Someday spirit will take you and guide you there I know you've been hurting, but been waiting to be there For you.
-And I'll be there, tell me now, whenever I can. free.)
+(Brother and sister together make it through your spirit will take you and guide you there I know you've been hurting, but I've been waiting to be For you.
+And be there, just tell me now, whenever I can. free.)